avigailtaylor/GeneFEAST/split_heatmaps.md

 ### Full and truncated split heatmaps

 When split heatmaps become too large, GeneFEAST renders them in both a full and truncated format.
 In this case, the user will be able to toggle between the full and truncated version of the heatmap in the GeneFEAST report.
+To truncate a heatmap, GeneFEAST removes genes annotated by $n$ terms, when $n<trunc$.
+The $trunc$ threshold is set automatically and is determined by the number of terms in the community/number of communities in the meta community.
+Note that genes are only removed for display purposes, and will still be visible in the full heatmap as well as in the corresponding output csv files.

 ### Split heatmaps for meta communities